 Obstacles You Can Overcome: Do It This Year

 These are the cards that you could deal with starting today, if you did one or two other things first.
 You might need to seize the authority, but you think you can.
 You might have some technical obstacles, but you have the skill to overcome them.
-You simply need to commit to doing them, then start chipping away at them.
+You simply need to commit to doing them, then start overcoming the first obstacle.
+(Each obstacle becomes a “Just Do It” project.)

 Obstacles You Don’t Yet Know How To Overcome: Five-Year Plan